 - Is a part of religious ceremonies.

 On the other hand, the abuse of alcohol is bad.
-It can
+It can do these things.

-- Negatively impact friendships and good relationships.
+- Harms friendships and relationships.

 - Harm health.

-- Cause accidents and other harms.
+- Cause crashes and other harms.

-They need to know that standard drinks of beer, wine, and spirits have the same amount of alcohol.
+They need to know that standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
 A standard drink is any of these.

 D. If legal where you life, and most states permit it, serve alcohol to your children if they express the desire.
 Teach them to appreciate the subtleties of different beverages.
 This promotes savoring and drinking slowly.